burlachenkok/burlachenkok.github.io/_posts/2025-03-27-open-source.md

 ## Unlocking FedNL Links Abstract

 Federated Learning (FL) is an emerging paradigm that enables intelligent agents to collaboratively train Machine Learning (ML) models in a distributed manner, eliminating the need for sharing their local data.
-The recent work ([arXiv:2106.02969](https://arxiv.org/abs/2106.02969)) introduces a family of Federated Newton Learn (FedNL) algorithms, marking a significant step towards applying second-order methods to FL and large-scale optimization.
-However, the reference FedNL prototype exhibits three serious practical drawbacks: (i) It requires 4.8 hours to launch a single experiment in a sever-grade workstation; (ii) The prototype only simulates multi-node setting; (iii) Prototype integration into resource-constrained applications is challenging.
+The recent work ([arXiv:2106.02969](https://arxiv.org/abs/2106.02969)) introduces a family of Federated Newton Learn (FedNL) algorithms, marking a significant step toward applying second-order methods to FL and large-scale optimization.
+However, the reference FedNL prototype exhibits three serious practical drawbacks: (i) It requires 4.8 hours to launch a single experiment in a sever-grade workstation; (ii) The prototype only simulates a multi-node setting; (iii) Prototype integration into resource-constrained applications is challenging.
 To bridge the gap between theory and practice, we present a self-contained implementation of FedNL, FedNL-LS, and FedNL-PP for single-node and multi-node settings.
 Our work resolves the aforementioned issues and reduces the wall clock time by x1000.
 With this FedNL outperforms alternatives for training logistic regression in a single-node - CVXPY ([arXiv:1603.00943](https://arxiv.org/abs/1603.00943)), and in a multi-node - Apache Spark ([arXiv:1505.06807](https://arxiv.org/abs/1505.06807)), Ray/Scikit-Learn ([arXiv:1712.05889](http://arxiv.org/abs/1712.05889)).
 Finally, we propose two practical-orientated compressors for FedNL - adaptive TopLEK and cache-aware RandSeqK, which fulfill the theory of FedNL.

 ## Unlocking FedNL Links